-When I got ready to celebrate another international Halloween…I need to get all my ducks (or pumpkins) in a row.
+When I lived abroad and got ready to celebrate another international Halloween…I needed to get all my ducks (or pumpkins) in a row.
 This was always hard when living in a new country or location and you are trying to celebrate American Halloween for the first time in that place.

 When witches go riding, and black cats are seen, the moon laughs and whispers.
 Tis near Halloween.

 I realize it is now October 1st, but for many expats, the planning of Halloween started long before October.
 Some people put things into their suitcases from this past summer holiday in plans for the upcoming Halloween.
-Others commander the suitcase space of their traveling spouse to ensure that treats are in their new home country prior to this candy loaded holiday.
+Others commander the suitcase space of their traveling spouse to ensure that treats are in their new home country before this candy loaded holiday.

 What I hadn’t realized is how this impacts places like Canada.
 This photo was taken on July 31st at a sale at Loblaws in Westboro, Ottawa.
-This means there was only 92 more shopping days left before Halloween.
+This means there were only 92 more shopping days left before Halloween.

 Making layer after layer build up into a wonderful, beautiful experience for the whole family.
 They are just like kids going trick and treating, they want all their old and favorite candies in their tick and treat bags along with some new and exotic candies.

 Expectations are hard to meet!

 Parents need to be careful and connect with what is special about this holiday for your family.
 As an expat, you can easily get sidetracked and forget what is most important for your family.
 You get worried about your child’s interactions.
-You worry about the exposure you child has to something different from his or her home environment.
+You worry about the exposure your child has to something different from his or her home environment.
 You worry that your child will miss out!